Fliplet/fliplet-cli/docs/API/core/app-tasks.md

 ![How it works](/assets/img/app-tasks.png)

-<p class="warning"><strong>Early preview</strong>: this feature is currently in internal preview and it's not available to all our customers yet.
+<p class="quote"><strong>Early preview</strong>: this feature is currently in internal preview and it's not available to all our customers yet.
 Please get in touch with us if you want to try an early preview of App Tasks.</p>

 #### Sample use cases: